Diocese: Anglican Communion

+Pentecostalism

 Church of God in Christ

 The Church of God in Christ (COGIC) has dioceses throughout the United States.
 In the COGIC, most states are divided into at least three or more dioceses that are each led by a bishop (sometimes called a "state bishop"); some states have as many as ten dioceses.
 These dioceses are called "jurisdictions" within COGIC.

 Church of Jesus Christ of Latter-day Saints

-In the Church of Jesus Christ of Latter-day Saints, the term "bishopric" is used to describe the Bishop together with his two counselors, not the ward or congregation of which a bishop has charge.
+In the Church of Jesus Christ of Latter-day Saints, the term "bishopric" is used to describe the bishop together with his two counselors, not the ward or congregation of which a bishop has charge.

+A diocese would be more similarly compared to a stake in the Church of Jesus Christ of Latter-day Saints, led by a stake president who, similarly to a bishopric, forms the head of a stake presidency along with two counselors that assist him.

+Catharism

+An organization created by the Gnostic group known as the Cathars in 1167 called the Council of Saint-Félix organized Cathar communities into bishoprics, which each had a bishop presiding over a specific division, even though there was no central authority.